mikalv/msgr/docs/bridge_architecture.md

 - Policy enforcement before publishing outbound intents to guard against DLP violations and cross-tenant leakage.

 ## Scalability Considerations
-- Horizontal scale by spinning up daemon shards per workspace or region; shards subscribe to the same topics with competing consumers.
+- Horizontal scale by spinning up daemon shards per workspace or region.
+Shards can subscribe as competing consumers on `bridge/<service>/<action>` or, when connection caps require deterministic routing, use per-instance topics (`bridge/<service>/<instance>/<action>`) so the Elixir layer can steer traffic to specific deployments.
 - Rate limiting implemented at the daemon level to respect platform-specific quotas, with back-pressure fed to Elixir through `throttle` events.
 - Idempotent processing using platform message IDs combined with Msgr `trace_id`s to deduplicate retries.
 - Replay buffers (StoneMQ durable topics) allow catch-up after outages without losing handshake state.